learn-co-curriculum/dsc-curse-of-dimensionality-lab/README.md

 If you're up for putting your computer through the ringer and are very patient to allow the necessary computations, try increasing the maximum n from 1000 to 10,000 using Lasso regression.
 You should see an interesting pattern unveil.
 See if you can make any hypotheses as to why this might occur!

-_Note: You can expect your code to take over an hour to run on a 2.7 GHz speed CPU!_
+_Note:_ ⏰ _You can expect your code to take over an hour to run on a 2.7 GHz speed CPU!_

 ```python